fossi-foundation/embench-website/index.md

     <p class="lead">

-      The Embench&trade; suite is free to use.
-Each program in the suite is open source, and the integration is permissively licensed.
+      The Embench&trade; suite is free and open source software for you to use, share and extend.

     </p>